samover/CV/README.md

 Samuel Overloop
 ===============

 Driven by a passion for change I joined the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research.
 I have proven myself to be resilient, determined and pragmatic when facing problems.
-I left the Jesuits, because I felt that I could do more in a different context.
+I left the Jesuits because I felt that I could do more in a different context.
 That is why I spent three intense months learning TDD and OOP in Ruby, Javascript and Swift following agile methodologies at [Makers Academy](http://www.makersacademy.com).
 Whilst already speaking English, Dutch, French, Italian, German, Spanish and a smattering of Arabic, I have now fallen in love with computer languages as well.

-I seek a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.
+I am looking for a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.

 Coding Projects
 -------------
 #### [CHANGR](https://github.com/samover/changr)

 Final project for Makers Academy.
-Working in an agile team we build an IOS app in **Swift**, a language none of us had worked with before.
-With this project we wanted to help the less advantaged in our society to receive donations on the fly with a location-aware app using **Bluetooth Beacons**.
+Working in an agile team we built an IOS app in **Swift**, a language none of us had worked with before.
+With this project we wanted to help the less advantaged in our society receive donations on the fly with a location-aware app using **Bluetooth Beacons**.

 Faithful to a TDD approach, I had to write [an ad-hoc mock](https://github.com/samover/FirebaseMock) for **Firebase** in Swift, which I tested using **Quick/Nimble**.
 Unit testing was done through **XCTest**.

-The presentation video of the app can be found on [Youtube](https://youtu.be/AyVZJ511cqI?t=96)
+A video of our presentation of the app can be found on [Youtube](https://youtu.be/AyVZJ511cqI?t=96)

 #### [CHITTER](https://github.com/samover/chitter)